sbegaudeau/sbegaudeau.github.com/_posts/2018-10-15-handling-events-in-react.markdown

   }
 }
 ```
 You may have noticed that in the previous example, we have used ```setState``` in a new way by using a function as the argument instead of a value.

 ## Updating the state

-In the previous article, we have seen that we can call ```setState(newState)``` to create a state change which will update the state with the value of ```newState```.
+In the [previous article](/2018/10/08/first-react-component.html), we have seen that we can call ```setState(newState)``` to create a state change which will update the state with the value of ```newState```.
 We have also seen that we can specify a callback to be used once the state has been updated, for example:

 ```
 doSomething() {
   const newState = { "key": "value" };
   this.setState(newState, () => {
-    console.log('The state has been updated: ' + this.state.key);
+    console.log('The state has been updated');
   });
 }
 ```